-Australian pianist/composer Gemma Turvey formed the NPCO in 2011.
+Australian pianist and composer Gemma Turvey formed the NPCO in 2011.
 A graduate of the Queensland Conservatorium of Music, Gemma studied with renowned classical pianist and pedagogue Stephen Savage and jazz pianists Louise Denson and Stephen Newcomb.

 Gemma performs regularly as ensemble leader with the NPCO and occasionally with her jazz piano trio and solo shows.
-She has also worked with ensembles including Topology New Music Ensemble, David Chesworth Ensemble, and singers Kristin Berardi, Kate Miller-Heidke and Tina Arena.
+She has also worked with ensembles including Topology New Music Ensemble, David Chesworth Ensemble, and singers Kristin Berardi, Tina Arena and Kate Miller-Heidke.